-HP 85 Scientific Desktop Computer
+HP-85 Scientific Desktop Computer

-The HP 85 is one of my favorite scientific computers of the pre-PC area.
+The HP-85 is one of my favorite scientific computers of the pre-PC area.
 Designed for easy programming of scientific calculations and test automation, this all-in-one machine is a delight to use in the lab, still today.
 They make excellent test equipment automation and data acquisition controllers, and I use them extensively in my HP test equipment setups.

 Internally, the HP 85 uses a proprietary 8-bit CMOS processor, which is a specialized scientific calculator processor rather than a generic purpose processor.
 It natively operates on extended precision floating point numbers.
 HP also developed an entire custom chipset to go with the processor, including an external IO controller, a tape controller, a CRT controller, and a keyboard controller.
 There is none of the typical glue logic on the motherboards, just a few large custom chips all designed to work harmoniously together.

-There are two 85 models, the more common original HP 85 with a max of 32K RAM, also retro-actively named the HP 85A.
-The later and less common HP 85B came with 64k RAM and built-in I/O, Mass Storage and EDISK ROMs.
-You could also add the EMS ROM that support later 3.5" floppy disk drives which use the SS/80 protocol (such as the HP 9122C) instead of the early 5.25" Amigo drives (such as the HP 82901).
+There are two 85 models, the more common original HP 85 with a max of 32K RAM, also retro-actively named the HP-85A.
+The later and less common HP-85B came with 64k RAM and built-in I/O, Mass Storage and EDISK ROMs.
+You could also add the EMS ROM that supports later 3.5" floppy disk drives which use the SS/80 protocol (such as the HP 9122C) instead of the early Amigo drives (such as the HP 82901 and the HP 9121).
 It is possible to add the mass storage and EMS "B" ROM to an "A" model using the PRM 85 plug in which I highly recommend, and your A will be like a B, except with less max memory.
-HP later produced other variants to try to fend off the mounting personal computer threat: the HP 86 and HP 87.
-They both lack the built in tape and the printer.
-In exchange the 86 had a composite video output for a larger external TV monitor, and the 87 had an integrated monitor like the 85, but twice the width.
-In my opinion, neither of these later PC-imitating machines have the charm and usability of original HP 85 all-in-one design.
+Update: now an even better EBTKS board is available, see below.

-HP 85 Restoration
+HP 85 Restoration Hints

-Vintage HP 85's have known issues.
+Vintage HP-85's have known issues.
 Neither the tape drive nor the printer will probably work.
 The tape drive capstan rubber invariably turns into goo, and the belts for the printer disintegrate, crippling both of these essential peripherals.
 Additionally, the 3M DC100 tapes used by HP 85 are hard to find and almost universally non-functional, even when new in the box.
 It is convenient to modify to the tape drive so it can use the almost identical, but far more available and reliable DC2000 tapes.
 I posted my videos below on the topic of HP mini cartridge tape drive mechanisms, showing different techniques to repair the capstan, modify the tape drive, and refurbish dead DC100 and DC2000 tapes.

 The printer is a more straightforward repair, and I have videos that show how to change the bands and re-adjust the printer properly.